How To Build A Sliding Barn Door For Less

 - Countersink Bit

-How To Build A Sliding Barn Door
+How To Build A Sliding Barn Door (Step-By-Step Tutorial)

-First, you will need to measure the size of your door opening and determine the width and height you want your door to be.
-Our door opening is 4′ wide, so we built ours to be 4′ wide and 7′ tall.
 The tongue and groove shiplap is the base of our door so we trimmed each of those planks to 7′ tall.
 We also had to alter one of ours vertically to get it to our desired width of four feet.

-Lay the shiplap planks flat & attach them together with the tongue & grooves.
+Lay the shiplap planks on a flat surface & attach them together with the tongue & grooves.
 Be sure all pieces are in place.
-Remeasure, and then frame the 1 X 6 pine on top of the shiplap.
+Remeasure, and then use the 1X6 wood pieces on top of the shiplap as your trim pieces to frame out your door.

 Use wood clamps to hold the pine in place at this point and add your diagonal pieces.
+We used a circular saw to cut our wood, but a table saw would also work.

 Lay your door hardware on the frame (as shown above), measure, and mark where you will need to drill holes for the door guides.
-Do the same for the handle.
+Do the same for the door handle.
 We drilled the holes but didn’t attach the hardware at this point because I wanted to paint the door first.

 We bought our hardware kit from eBay because it was far cheaper than anywhere else that I looked.
 They had 6′ and 8′ hardware kits available.
 We, of course, bought the 8′ but if you are doing a standard size doorway, you will likely need the six-foot.
-Our kit included everything we needed (except the handle) including the floor guide.
-When using the floor guide you need to route the bottom of the door to create a track for the guide.
-We routed a 3/8 channel across the bottom of the door. ( you will need clamps and a piece of scrap wood to clamp the router guide as shown above).
+Our kit included everything we needed (except the handle)- including the floor guide.

-At this point, I painted the sliding barn door.
-First, I used Rust-oleum weathered gray stain, followed by chalk paint in green.
-I lightly sanded and distressed the door with a sanding sponge once the green was dry.
+I lightly sanded and distressed the door with a sanding sponge once the coats of paint were dry.
 Lastly, I finished with a coat of dark wax for chalk paint.
 I considered giving it a DIY weathered wood finish but opted for green in this room instead.

 How To Hang The Door

-To hang the door, we first hung the piece of oak on the wall to attach the track to for added support.
-Find where the studs are and mark with a pencil above and below each stud the length of the oak support, Find your center point and level for the oak support piece.
 Drill holes for the hardware to attach to the oak piece to the wall.
 We painted our oak the same color as the walls so it would blend in.
 Attach lag bolts to oak pieces and secure with a cordless ratchet driver.

 Hardware Guides for the Bottom of The Door